 I'm useless at job interviews and just as bad at talking to a doctor.
 Thank goodness for emails and blogs.

 So 10+ years came and went, each day getting worse and worse.
-I had completely broken down on the inside, I could no longer function as a human being and HAD to go to the doctors.
+During that time I went through a period of hearing voices or things outside my head when I was alone, but I went through phases, the voices didn't last long and didn't say anything bad.
+Years went by again, I was in such a bad place I had completely broken down on the inside, I could no longer function as a human being and HAD to go to the doctors.

 Tears for Fears

-As soon as I got off the phone I did a 'yay me' (like Phoebe from Friends) then a split second later I burst into tears with complete and utter relief that Id started to do something about it.
+As soon as I got off the phone I was so proud of myself for doing something about it, then a split second later I burst into tears with complete and utter relief that Id started to do something about it.
 It was the best cry Id ever had in my entire life, I sobbed, fell to the floor, I totally broke down.